Washington DC is one of the most recognizable cities in the USA. It has a rich history, magnificent landmarks, and is bursting with culture.

 - Catch a show at the Black Cat, a two-level music hall with pinball, pool tables, and a fantastic menu.

 - Marvel at the detail of the National City Christian Church.

-– Enjoy a glass of wine at Barcelona Wine Bar 14th Street.
+- Enjoy a glass of wine at Barcelona Wine Bar on 14th Street.

 - Grab a seat and indulge in a delicious meal at the rustic and trendy restaurant, the Pig.

-– Snap a pic of the colourful and quirky Watermelon House.
+- Snap a pic of the colorful and quirky Watermelon House.

-In Dupont Circle you can dance the night away in a restored mansion, sip custom cocktail is a swanky lounge, or sing your heart out as DJs spin the hottest tunes from the 80s, 90s, and now.
+In Dupont Circle you can dance the night away in a restored mansion, sip custom cocktails in a swanky lounge, or sing your heart out as DJs spin the hottest tunes from the 80s, 90s, and now.

 Located just north of Downtown, Dupont Circle is an ideal base for your time in the capital.
-Not only is it within walking distance of Washington D.C.’s top landmark and attractions, but it’s well connected via transit making it easy and convenient to explore other parts of the city.
+Not only is it within walking distance of Washington DC’s top landmarks and attractions, but it’s well connected via transit making it easy and convenient to explore other parts of the city.

 Things to See and Do in Dupont Circle

 - See a comedy show at the Mayflower Hotel.

 - Visit former president Woodrow Wilson’s old house.